How to Format Your Book for Amazon Kindle Using Microsoft Word

 About the Amazon Kindle Direct Publishing (KDP) Program

-The Amazon Kindle Direct Publishing (KDP) has revolutionized the world of publishing for authors.
+Amazon Kindle Direct Publishing (KDP) has revolutionized the world of publishing for authors.
 This program offers a platform for writers to independently publish their books in digital format, making them accessible to readers on Amazon Kindle devices and apps worldwide.
-Since its inception, KDP has witnessed remarkable growth, with millions of authors tapping into its potential to share their stories and expertise.
+Since its inception, KDP has seen remarkable growth, with millions of authors tapping into its potential to share their stories and expertise.

-Moreover, KDP offers authors an opportunity to earn royalties on their book sales.
+KDP allows authors to earn royalties on their book sales.
 With the Kindle Unlimited and Kindle Owners’ Lending Library programs, authors can further boost their income.
-In July 2023, the KDP Select Global Fund amounted to an impressive $49.5 million, emphasizing the program’s commitment to rewarding authors for their contributions.
-This enticing financial incentive, combined with Amazon’s vast reader base, continues to attract authors seeking both creative freedom and substantial earnings.
+In September 2025, the KDP Select Global Fund reached an impressive $58.7 millionThis fund is the pool of money used to pay authors whose books are available on Kindle Unlimited.
+Authors receive their earnings from this shared pot based on how much their work is read.
+This enticing financial incentive, combined with Amazon’s vast reader base, has continued to attract authors seeking both creative freedom and substantial earnings.

 Amazon Kindle Direct Publishing (KDP) Formats